Sunday, December 23, 2007

 wiki when youre feeling blue (thing #17)

-Ill admit - I was kind of shy about this exercise because its one thing to blog when you think no ones reading - but another to throw a post out into a hugely public place like wikipedia.
-But i was pleasantly surprised to find I could contribute in a meaningful way on topics I was sure of...
+I'll admit - I was kind of shy about this exercise because it's one thing to blog when you think no ones reading - but another to throw a post out into a hugely public place like Wikipedia.
+But I was pleasantly surprised to find I could contribute in a meaningful way on topics I was sure of...

 My wiki posts were done on the Wikimapia website - which I found on Wikipedia's list of wikis.
 Its a very cool tool which allows you to share first hand info on any types of sites or geographical locations that you've been to - or know about.